Skip to main content

 Abstract

-We document a causal effect of the conservative Fox News Channel in the United States on physical distancing during COVID-19 pandemic.
-We measure county-level mobility covering all U.S. states and District of Columbia produced by GPS pings to 15-17 million smartphones and zip-code-level mobility using Facebook location data.
-Using the historical position of Fox News Channel in the cable lineup as the source of exogenous variation, we show that increased exposure to Fox News led to a smaller reduction in distance traveled and a smaller increase in the probability of staying home after the national emergency declaration in the United States.
-Our results show that slanted media can have a harmful effect on containment efforts during a pandemic by affecting people's behaviour.
+We document a causal effect of the conservative Fox News Channel in the USA on physical distancing during COVID-19 pandemic.
+We measure county-level mobility covering all US states and District of Columbia produced by GPS pings to 15–17 million smartphones and zip-code-level mobility using Facebook location data.
+Using the historical position of Fox News Channel in the cable lineup as the source of exogenous variation, we show that increased exposure to Fox News led to a smaller reduction in distance traveled and a smaller increase in the probability of staying home after the national emergency declaration in the USA.
+Our results show that slanted media can have a harmful effect on containment efforts during a pandemic by affecting people’s behavior.

 Citation